brianferguson/HotKey.dll/README.md

 Build Instructions
 -
-This plugin can be built using any version of Visual Studio 2013.
-If you don't already have VS2013, you can download the free "Visual Studio Express 2013 for Windows Desktop" version [here](http://www.visualstudio.com/downloads/download-visual-studio-vs).
+HotKey.dll can be built using any version of Visual Studio 2015.
+If you don't already have VS2015, you can download [Visual Studio Community 2015](https://www.visualstudio.com/en-us/downloads/download-visual-studio-vs.aspx) for free.
+When installing, be sure to select the following components:

+* Programming Languages -> Visual C++ -> Common Tools for Visual C++ 2015
+* Programming Languages -> Visual C++ -> Windows XP Support for C++

-After Visual Studio has been installed and updated, open `HotKey.sln` at the root of the repository to build.
+After Visual Studio has been installed and updated, open HotKey.sln at the root of the repository to build.

 Examples